Photo History Etowah

 Home to many railroad men, it soon became a community center for Etowah citizens.
 Band concerts, speakers, L & N rallies, safety meetings, and social gatherings took place here.
 The large dining room was the scene of banquates and family Sunday dinners.

 The YMCA was torn down in 1929.

 Built in 1906 by the L & N Master Carpenter Haywood York and his construction crew, the L & N abandoned the Depot in 1974.
 Concerned citizens mounted an effort to save what they believed was the symbol of Etowah's heritage.

 In 1977, the L & N sold the passenger station and gounds to the City of Etowah for $35,000.00.
 Preservation grants from the Tennessee Historical Commission supported the project.
-Workers provided through the Comprehensive TRaining Act worked for three years to painstakingly restore the building.
+Workers provided through the Comprehensive Training Act worked for three years to meticulously restore the building.

-In 19811, in conjunction with Etowha's Diamond Jubilee, the Depot was opened to the public once again and became a gathering place.
+In 19811, in conjunction with Etowah's Diamond Jubilee, the Depot was opened to the public once again and became a gathering place.

 The building is listed on the National Register of Historic places.